dwrobel/flatcam/README.md

 - in Geometry Editor, on entry the notebook is automatically hidden and restored on Geometry Editor exit.
 - when pressing Escape in Geometry Editor it will automatically deselect any shape not only the currently selected tool.
 - when deselecting an object in Project menu the status bar selection message is deleted
+- added ability to save the Gerber file content that is stored in FlatCAM on Gerber file loading.
+It's useful to recover from saved FlatCAM projects when the source files are no longer available.

 16.02.2019